 50 Earth Day Activities for Kids

-TinkerLab’s 50 Earth Day Activities describes kids Earth Day activities using natural materials, recycled materials, and creating outdoor art.
-From building a Fairy Garden to Making Your Own Nature Journal, these Earth-inspired activities will encourage kids to be kind to Earth.
+TinkerLab’s 50 Earth Day Activities describes kids activities using natural and recycled materials, and creating outdoor art.
+From building a Fairy Garden to Making Your Own Nature Journal, these Earth-inspired activities will encourage kids to be kind to the planet.

 California Casualty